California Zephyr (1949–1970): Preservation

 Three diner cars were in revenue service with Amtrak as of 2015, but are now retired.

 Replicas

 A non-functional replica of the California Zephyr was displayed at Disney California Adventure Park in Anaheim, California.
 It housed Baker's Field Bakery and Bur-r-r Bank ice cream counter cafes at the Sunshine Plaza main entrance.
 The exhibit closed on July 31, 2011, as part of the park's $1.1 billion overhaul.
 Disney gave the replica to the Western Pacific Railroad Museum in Portola, California.

 In popular culture

-Hank Williams' 1956 single "California Zephyr" is likely Hank's take on the traditional "Wabash Cannonball," made famous by his hero Roy Acuff; the melody and references to American cities and towns are strikingly similar.
+Hank Williams' 1956 single "California Zephyr" is likely his take on the traditional "Wabash Cannonball," made famous by his hero Roy Acuff; the melody and references to American cities and towns are strikingly similar.

 Jack Kerouac's 1962 novel Big Sur opens with a trip to California on the train: